 I’ve seen this play out in our organisation.
 Each organisation roughly reflects the founder it reports to, e.g. our less structured leaders (e.g. me) run organisations that are less structured.
 Good: people are fluid and meritocracy > titles.
 Bad: unclear ownership and micromanaging is relied upon to raise priorities in the org.

 This mental model (culture is an extension of founders) is actionable because if we want some behaviour to change in our orgs, we first need to change ourselves.
+Whenever I see cultural attributes I don’t like, I first begin by looking in the mirror and asking – what do I need to change?
 If I want sales org to do more output, I need to start caring about sales more and keeping those people accountable the same way I keep the CEO office accountable.